Social Icons

 Directed by Betty Thomas

-The movie has many standout moments, from John smelling his principal’s butt, to the priest carrying out an exorcism all this when he was younger.
-To when he was older (now played by Eddie Murphy) and a dog insults him for being a bad driver or when all of a sudden his home is filled with animals to the time of the tiger incident in public.
-Many memorable things happened in this movie that made it such an amazing movie to see then and even now.
+The movie is packed with standout moments, from young John smelling his principal’s butt to a priest performing an exorcism on him.
+Then, when he’s older (now played by Eddie Murphy), we see a dog insult him for being a bad driver, his home suddenly filled with animals, and the infamous tiger incident in public.
+So many memorable things happen in this movie that made it amazing to watch back then—and even now.

-Inspired by the series of children's stories of the same name by Hugh Lofting.
-The movie is well directed by Betty Thomas who also directed the Murphy and Owen Wilson movie I Spy (2002).
+Eddie Murphy’s talent shines through from the moment he appears on screen.
+The puppeteering and effects also deliver the perfect vibe to make this movie enjoyable.
+Inspired by the series of children’s stories by Hugh Lofting, the film is well-directed by Betty Thomas, who also directed the Eddie Murphy and Owen Wilson movie I Spy (2002).

-The film was not a critical success, but it was a commercial one which led to a theatrical sequel and three spin-offs.
-Murphy reprises his role in the second theatrical movie.
-I prefer this to the new one released now, good thing is the new Dolittle is doing badly so there will be no second part to the nonsense.
+The film wasn’t a critical success, but it was a commercial hit, leading to a theatrical sequel and three spin-offs.
+Murphy reprised his role in the second movie.
+Personally, I prefer this version to the new one released in 2020.
+The good news is that the new Dolittle is doing so poorly that there likely won’t be a second part to that nonsense.

 0 comments: